 - Use more or less liquid depending on your blender.
 Remember more liquid creates a thinner smoothie consistency while less liquid creates a thicker smoothie.

-- Nutritional information below includes 2 tbsp hemp seeds.
+- Nutritional information below includes 2 tablespoon hemp seeds.

 - Serving Size: 1 large bowl